Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Janet demonstrated that the alleged “three stages of hypnosis” were merely the result of training by the hypnotist.
 Another distortion was the collective spirit prevalent in the Salpêtrière.
 The hospital was a closed community housing not only elderly women but also young, attractive, and cunning hysterical patients.
 This environment fostered mental contagion, ideal for demonstrations to students and during Charcot’s.

 Due to Charcot’s paternalistic attitude and despotic treatment of students, his staff dared not contradict him.
 They presented what they believed he wanted to see after rehearsing demonstrations, even discussing cases in front of patients.
 This created an atmosphere of mutual suggestion among Charcot, his collaborators, and patients, warranting a thorough sociological analysis.
-Janet emphasized that Charcot’s descriptions of hysteria and hypnotism were based on a limited number of patients.
+Janet emphasised that Charcot’s descriptions of hysteria and hypnotism were based on a limited number of patients.

 Final Years of Jean-Martin Charcot